junxit/us-congress-bills-117/bill.md

 >     - **(A)** employees or contracted employees providing law enforcement, fire suppression, rescue, emergency medical, emergency management, or emergency communications services; and
 >     - **(B)** elected officials, except members of Congress, responsible for the overseeing or directing emergency response operations or recovery activities.

 ## § 13.
-Duplication of benefits

-Section 312(b)(4) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5155(b)(4)) is amended by adding at the end the following:

-> - **(D)** *Limitation on use of income criteria* In carrying out subparagraph (A), the President may not impose additional income criteria on a potential grant recipient who has accepted a qualified disaster loan in determining eligibility for duplications of benefit relief.

-## § 14.
 GAO report on preliminary damage assessments

 - **(a)** *In general* The Comptroller General of the United States shall conduct a study on the practices, including the accuracy of such practices, that the Federal Emergency Management Agency uses when conducting preliminary damage assessments for the purposes of providing assistance under section 408 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42.
 U.S.C.
 5174).
 - **(b)** *Contents* The Comptroller General shall include in the study conducted under subsection (a) the following: